alexander-lebed/redux-app/README.md

 redux example from https://www.sitepoint.com/how-to-build-a-todo-app-using-react-redux-and-immutable-js/

 # To run the app:
-1. 'yarn build' in separate terminal
+1. 'yarn build' in one terminal
-2. yarn start
+2. 'start-all' in separate terminal
 3. http://localhost:9999/

+# Up and run mongodb
+mongod --dbpath F:/STUFF/CRAP/mongodb/db

+# create database (if there is no any)
+mongo
+use gorodovoydb

 # To upgrade all dependencies
 npm i -g npm-check-updates